-- It goes without saying that you should be increasing floor prices in this quarter for getting as high returns as possible.
+- It goes without saying that you should be increasing floor prices in this quarter to get as high returns as possible.

-- You can take advantage of dynamic allocation in this quarter for maximizing your revenue.
+- You can take advantage of dynamic allocation in this quarter to maximize your revenue.
 Adsense and Ad Exchange line items make use of this feature automatically.
-This can help increase your revenue without compromising with your guaranteed deals.
+This can help increase your revenue without compromising your guaranteed deals.
 Dynamic allocation is a great way to take care of the remnant inventory on your website.

 - Lastly, using tools such as Google Analytics and Google Ad Manager insights to track user engagement and website’s performance will give you the needed insights for optimizing your site.

 Publishers need to understand that seasonal patterns and changes are going to occur inevitably.
 If your revenue declines in one quarter you can always incorporate necessary changes to increase it in the next one.